 This helps organizations like Lockton — which issues RFPs on behalf of its clients to help them identify property and casualty, employee benefits and retirement solutions providers — deliver an improved procurement experience for everyone involved.

 “We had templates in Excel, but we’d always have to add customizations.
 Then, we’d send multiple copies of those spreadsheets via email, and we’d have to track those emails individually,” said Eric Hollenbach, HR technology consultant at Lockton.
 “RFP360 helped us streamline our templates so we don’t have to add as much.
 We’re a billable-hour practice, so that reduction in time is great for clients.
 Additionally, we now have time to ensure our vendors understand the questions.”

-RFP360 also delivers enhanced visibility into the vendor response process so you can keep everything on schedule.
-This capability helps users at NFP — a leading insurance brokerage and consulting firm — save time and avoid unnecessary emails.
+RFP management technology also delivers enhanced visibility into the vendor response process so you can keep everything on schedule.
+Vendor proposal progress is tracked in real time.
+This capability helps users at NFP — a leading insurance brokerage and consulting firm — save time and avoid unnecessary follow up and reminder emails.

 “Now, we know exactly when they open their RFP invite and if they’re working on their response,” said Mark Rieder, SVP of HR technologies and benefits administration at NFP.
 “It doesn’t take six emails to see their completion status.”